Morena 6 support resources

 Your scanning activity.

-Twain driver should report paper jam to the condition code status.
-In case of paper jam it should return TWCC_PAPERJAM=20.
+The Twain driver should report a paper jam to the condition code status.
+In case of a paper jam, it should return TWCC_PAPERJAM=20.
 Many drivers do not support this feature.
-You can experiment with getConditionCode, getResultCode methods in case of your concrete hardware.
+You can experiment with the getConditionCode, getResultCode methods on your specific hardware.

-ImageConsumer constants are useful to detect, that some problem occurred.
-(You do not have possibility to detect, that particularly paper jam occurred.)
+ImageConsumer constants are useful in detecting that a problem of some sort has occurred.
+(You will not be able to detect that it is a paper jam in particular that has occurred, however.)
 There are three possible status values:

 IMAGEABORTED = The image creation process was deliberately aborted.